Objective: To explore the protective effects of curcumin against renal injury induced by formaldehyde in rats.

-Materials and Methods: A total of 21 male Sprague–Dawley rats were included.
+Methods: A total of 21 male Sprague–Dawley rats were included.
 The animals were divided into three groups.
-The control group, received 10 ml/kg of physiological saline intragastrically and intraperitoneally on a daily basis.
+The control group received 10 ml/kg of physiological saline intragastrically and intraperitoneally on a daily basis.
 The formaldehyde group were given 10 ml/kg of physiological saline intragastrically plus 10 mg/kg of formaldehyde intraperitoneally.
-The formaldehyde + curcumin group, received 10 mg/kg of intraperitoneal formaldehyde daily as well as 100 mg/kg of curcumin intragastrically.
+The formaldehyde + curcumin group received 10 mg/kg of intraperitoneal formaldehyde daily as well as 100 mg/kg of curcumin intragastrically.
 After the completion of 14 days, the kidneys were removed.
-Tissue microscopic examination was performed with Hematoxylin-Eosin and Periodic Acid Schiff staining.
-Also, superoxide dismutase (SOD), catalase (CAT), glutathione peroxidase (GSH-Px) and xanthine oxidase (XO) activities and malondialdehyde (MDA) and nitric oxide (NO) levels were measured in tissue samples.
+Tissue microscopic examination was performed with haematoxylin–eosin and periodic acid–Schiff staining.
+Also, superoxide dismutase (SOD), catalase (CAT), glutathione peroxidase (GSH-Px) and xanthine oxidase (XO) activities, and malondialdehyde (MDA) and nitric oxide (NO) levels were measured in tissue samples.

-Conclusions: Curcumin improved the formaldehyde-induced renal degeneration.
-Also, curcumin was found to prevent the reduction in SOD, CAT, and GSH-Px activity, while preventing MDA, XO and NO levels, exhibiting a protective effect against the formaldehyde induced oxidative renal injury.
+Conclusion: Curcumin improved the formaldehyde-induced renal degeneration.
+Also, curcumin was found to prevent the reduction in SOD, CAT and GSH-Px activities, while preventing MDA, XO and NO levels, exhibiting a protective effect against the formaldehyde-induced oxidative renal injury.